JPEGMafia: 2018–2019: Veteran and All My Heroes Are Cornballs

 After three years of living in Baltimore, Hendricks moved to Los Angeles, California into finishing his-then upcoming and untitled second studio album.
 In January 2018, he released his second studio album, titled Veteran.
 In an article on Bandcamp, he said "I wanted to show I'm not just a one-trick pony.
 I always do weird shit.
 I usually just keep it to myself.
 This time, I just let the filter go."
 At the time of its release, Veteran was considered JPEGMafia's most experimental album to date, receiving widespread critical acclaim.
-On June 3, 2025, Hendricks would announce the "Director's Cut" for Veteran that would release on streaming June 6.
+On June 3, 2025, Hendricks would announce the "Director's Cut" for Veteran, which released on streaming services on June 6.
 The album contains 6 new bonus songs that were previously singles or on the Not on Veteran!
 SoundCloud compilation.
 It also contains instrumentals on the CD and vinyl release.

 Today, the master tracks for Veteran return to me.
 This is a privilege most artists do not get—the privilege of owning your work.
 This album changed my life forever.
 Without it, I would've never had the chance to showcase my experimental talents to the world.
 Some people cry like hoes when they have to acknowledge something from their past—but thankfully, I possess none of these lame tendencies.
 My albums are my children.
 I said this in 2019, and I meant it.

 So, in celebration of my second child coming home from war, I've made a special edition of the Veteran vinyl: The Director's Cut.
 Enjoy this edition.
 The next time I acknowledge this child publicly, I will remaster him.